m-boll/writeups/INTIGRITI_0723.md

 * `xx;python#.mp4` - Status: 200, python is present, interesting
 * etc...

 At this point I had enough tools to start searching for the flag.
-I played a little with Python at first, but found that some characters such as `/` seemed to be forbidden by the shell.
-So there must be some kind of restricted shell.
+I played a little with Python at first, but found that some characters such as `/` seemed to be forbidden.
+So I did some googling and found out that file names with slashes are not allowed in UNIX systems.
 For me a payload containing Python code was a bit long and too cumbersome, so I decided to search the flag with Linux onboard tools.

 I made the assumption that the flag must exist in a file, possibly called something like `flag.txt`.
 To see if this file was in the current directory, I had to run the following command: `ls flag.txt`.
 However, I had the problem that no spaces were allowed in the file by the web application.
 Fortunately, there are some workarounds in Linux, such as the following variable: `$IFS`.
 The IFS variable is an acronym for Internal Field Separator or Input Field Separator.
 The default value is `<space><tab><newline>`, but I only needed a space, so I used to following variant: `${IFS%??}`.
 I sent the following filename and got back a `500 internal server error` status code: